marcelotorrescisterna/MarceloTorresPortfolio/README.md

 Next, I decided to use some plots to visualize the data in a better way.
 The first plot shows the target class: 0 Didn´t Survive , 1 Survived.
 As we can see below, the difference between survivors and non survivors isn´t quite big.
 Digging deeper into the survivors, we can identify that people belonging to Pclass 3 (Third Class Ticket) were the ones who mostly died.

+Next up is the correlation matrix.
+We can see that the most strong positive correlation is between Parch (# of parents / children aboard the Titanic) and SibSp (# of siblings / spouses aboard the Titanic).
+Also that the most negative correlation is between Pclass and Fare which is quite obvious (Third class ticket is the cheapest).

+### Model Number 1

+For this project I decided to run two Neural Network Models.
+Both of them were

 ## Project Number 2: Diabetes Prediction Project
 ## Project Number 3: Itau Binnario Competition